ethyca/fides/clients/fides-js/docs/interfaces/FidesEvent.md

 - `FidesUpdating`: Dispatched when a user action (e.g. accepting all, saving changes, applying GPC) has started updating the user's consent preferences.
-This event is dispatched immediately once the changes are saved to the `Fides` object and `fides_consent` cookie on the user's device, but before these changes are saved to the Fides API.
+This event is dispatched immediately once the changes are made, but before they are saved to the `Fides` object, `fides_consent` cookie on the user's device, and the Fides API.
 To wait until the changes are fully applied, use the `FidesUpdated` event instead.

 - `FidesUpdated`: Dispatched when a user action (e.g. accepting all, saving changes, applying GPC) has finished updating the user's consent preferences.
-This event is dispatched once the changes are fully saved to the `Fides` object and `fides_consent` cookie on the user's device and has been saved to the Fides API, but before these changes are saved to the Fides API.
-To receive an event sooner before the API calls are made, use the `FidesUpdating` event instead.
+This event is dispatched once the changes are fully saved to the `Fides` object, `fides_consent` cookie on the user's device, and the Fides API.
+To receive an event that fires before these changes are saved, use the `FidesUpdating` event instead.

 - `FidesUIShown`: Dispatched whenever a FidesJS UI component is rendered and